andreasdominik/SusiTime/docs/src/makeskill.md

 The idea is to control an Amazon fire stick with a minimum set of commands `on, off, left, play`.
-More commands can be implement easily by following the same way.
+More commands can be implement easily the same way.

 Switching on and off is implemented, based on the common on-off-intent included in the framework.